Home2024-12-18T16:49:47+13:00

 WET is a community organisation dedicated to the improvement of the health and biodiversity of Te Waihora/Lake Ellesmere and its catchment.

-Lake is currently open to the Sea Latest lake level reading:
+Lake is currently CLOSED to the Sea Latest lake level reading:

 Latest News